oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 delegated end-user authentication by the client (e.g., third-party sign-in service).

-OAuth URLs MUST use the `https` scheme except for loopback interface redirect URIs, which MAY use the `http` scheme.
+All the OAuth protocol URLs (URLs exposed by the AS, RS and Client) MUST use the `https` scheme except for loopback interface redirect URIs, which MAY use the `http` scheme.
 When using `https`, TLS certificates MUST be checked